San Diego County DUI Law Center

 A San Diego California DUI expungement is an important legal procedure to:

-(a) withdraw a DUI plea,
+(a) Withdraw a DUI plea

-(b) obtain an Order setting aside the DUI conviction,
+(b) Obtain an Order setting aside the DUI conviction

-(c) enter a plea of Not Guilty, and
+(c) Enter a plea of Not Guilty

-upon successful petition to the Court for review of a San Diego California DUI or Drunk Driving - related conviction.
+(d) Obtain an Order of dismissal of the accusatory DUI pleading upon successful petition to the Court for review of a San Diego California DUI or Drunk Driving – related conviction.

 The Court will first review & determine:

-• If the term of San Diego California Superior Court probation was successfully completed & concluded;
+• If the term of San Diego California Superior Court probation was successfully completed & concluded.

-• That all fines, restitution and reimbursement ordered by the court have been paid and everything ordered by the court was completed in a timely manner;
+• That all fines, restitution and reimbursement ordered by the court have been paid and everything ordered by the court was completed in a timely manner.

-• That the petitioner is not now on probation for another offense;
+• That the petitioner is not now on probation for another offense.

-The Court then may allow the petitioner to withdraw his or plea or finding of guilt or no contest, and thereafter orders the case dismissed.
+• The Court then may allow the petitioner to withdraw his or plea or finding of guilt or no contest, and thereafter orders the case dismissed.

 How does this help me?